 - Those that require a reward to refer their friends to you.

-- Those that will never refer their friends to you.
+- Those that will never refer their friends to you whatever you offer them.

-The offer you incorporate into your referral program will completely depend upon your own individual business.
+The incentives and rewards in your referral program will completely depend upon your own individual business.
 Some companies offer discounts or special promo codes in exchange for referrals, some offer cash, and others offer other types of free goods.
-At the end of the day, you need to spend time figuring out what your customers want—what they would be motivated by.
+At the end of the day, while you need to spend time figuring out what your customers want—what they would be motivated by, you need to think what your business can afford to offer, given the value of a new customer.

-If you’re not sure where to start, sometimes the best and easiest way to do it is to simply reach out to a handful of your most loyal customers, present them with a few scenarios and options, and gauge their interest
+If you’re not sure where to start, sometimes the best and easiest way to do it is to simply reach out to a handful of your most loyal customers, present them with a few scenarios and options, and gauge their interest.
+Alternatively, you could look at what the competition, or comparable businesses, are offering in order to see how generous your offer is likely to be perceived.

-Action Item #3: Set Initial Goals – you can’t identify successes or failures if you’re not working against specific goals.
-Before launching your referral program, think about what success would look like for you.
+Action Item #3: Set Initial Goals – you can’t identify successes or failures if you’re not working to achieve specific goals.
+Before launching your referral program, imagine what success would look like for you.

 - Increasing the overall number of customers at a lower customer acquisition cost (CAC)